-Are FSOs expected to be experts on on CUI protection requirements?
+Are FSOs expected to be experts on the CUI Program?

 No, FSOs should work with their IT partners and other company subject matter experts to ensure their organizations appropriately implement CUI requirements.
-Their priority is to ensure company compliance with CUI protection guidance.
+Their priority is to ensure company compliance with the CUI Program.